-However, in the last few years, as more information emerges about the success of CBD and hemp in managing seizures in children, many owners are increasingly turning to phytocannabinoids for their pets as well.
+However, in the last few years, as more information emerges about the success of phytocannabinoid rich hemp oil in managing seizures in children, many owners are increasingly turning to phytocannabinoids for their pets as well.

-While conventional seizure medications cause lethargy, coordination problems, and long-term liver damage, CBD has low toxicity and high tolerability in both humans and non-human patients.
-Indications for CBD include relief of pain, inflammation, anxiety, and of course seizure activity.
-Studies show that CBD affects several endogenous cannabinoid pathways at the same time, and acts by multiple neuropharmacological mechanisms.
+While conventional seizure medications cause lethargy, coordination problems, and long-term liver damage, hemp has low toxicity and high tolerability in both humans and non-human patients.
+Indications for hemp include relief of pain, inflammation, anxiety, and of course seizure activity.
+Studies show that hemp affects several endogenous cannabinoid pathways at the same time, and acts by multiple neuropharmacological mechanisms.
 It also works alongside other anti-seizure medications, often allowing lower doses and reduced side effects while still being able to control seizures.

 Cannabinoid receptors are located in cells throughout the body and control the excitability of neurons.
 When the endocannabinoid system malfunctions (sometimes called eCB deficiency syndrome), it may lead to symptoms including seizures, irritable bowel syndrome, migraines, fibromyalgia, and other similar "maladaptive" conditions.
 The goal of using phytocannabinoids like hemp oil in these cases is to activate these deficient receptors and help the body equilibrate and return nerves to normal firing patterns.